Northwest Federal Credit Union business loans review

 Northwest FCU is one of a handful of credit unions that offers financing to businesses nationwide.
 Its unsecured and secured business term loans can be used for things like buying a car or stocking up on inventory.
 Term loans start at and go as high as you need, as long as you qualify.
 Though, it usually requires collateral on loans over $100,000.

 Most term loans range from 36 to 72 months, though there’s also no fixed minimum or maximum term.
-Interest rates are fixed and can be — the maximum rate federal credit unions are allowed to charge.
+Interest rates are fixed and can be Up to 18% — the maximum rate federal credit unions are allowed to charge.
 On top of this, Northwest charges an application fee, typically around $250.